JoomlaGov Shows You All Government Websites Using Joomla

 We scraped the Joomla Wiki and extracted data for each website link into a CSV file.
-The website name, href link and category (country) were recorded for each entry.
+The website name, href link, and category (country) were recorded for each entry.

-We then had to solve the issue of getting the data into Joomla, as we didn’t want to enter 1,750 articles manually.
-We had decided to use the K2 extension.
+We then had to solve the issue of getting the data into Joomla.
+As we didn’t want to enter 1,750 articles manually, we had decided to use the K2 extension.
 We use the Title, the Country is set up as a category, and the site screenshot is the main image.
 We use extra fields for the geo location, and a few other details.

-We decided against doing a CSV import due to possible complications with the images, as they’re not identified in the database but rather by a hashed filename.
+It was decided against doing a CSV import due to possible complications with the images, as they’re not identified in the database but rather by a hashed filename.
 We decided to automate the process of manually adding each article into the backend – this was a familiar process to us and K2 would then handle the images.
 So we wrote a script to add each k2 category (country) from the SV file and automatically set the correct inherit parameters etc. We then did the same for saving out each item, setting the appropriate title, category, image and fields.
 The script of commands to do all this was over 100k lines and had to be split into 10 pieces of 185 articles each.
 Each batch of 185 articles took about 50 minutes to run.

 Did you learn anything from looking through all the sites and data?

-One thing which did stand out, is that Joomla is widely used in government and local municipalities.
+I realized that Joomla is widely used in government and local municipalities.
 Even though we have a lot of competition from the likes of Drupal and WordPress, Joomla is still a great tool for developing websites for local governments.